GrammaticalFramework/gf-core/src/runtime/c/doc/transactions.md

 void pgf_commit_revision(PgfDB *db, PgfRevision revision,
                          PgfExn *err);

+PgfRevision pgf_checkout_revision(PgfDB *db, PgfText *name,
+                                  PgfExn *err);
 ```
-Here `pgf_clone_revision` makes a copy of an existing revision and if `name` is not `NULL` changes its name.
+Here `pgf_clone_revision` makes a copy of an existing revision and — if `name` is not `NULL` — changes its name.
 The new revision is transient and exists only until it is released with `pgf_free_revision`.
 Transient revisions can be updated with the API for adding functions and categories.
 To make a revision persistent, call `pgf_commit_revision`.
 After the revision is made persistent it will stay in the database even after you call `pgf_free_revision`.
 Moreover, it will replace the last persistent revision with the same name.
 The old revision will then become transient and will exist only until all clients call `pgf_free_revision` for it.

 Persistent revisions can never be updated.
 Instead you clone it to create a new transient revision.
 That one is updated and finally it replaces the existing persistent revision.

-Our design for transactions may sound unusual but it is just another way to present the copy-on-write strategy.
+This design for transactions may sound unusual but it is just another way to present the copy-on-write strategy.
 There instead of transaction logs, each change to the data is written in a new place and the result is made available only after all changes are in place.
 This is for instance what the [LMDB](http://www.lmdb.tech/doc/) (Lightning Memory-Mapped Database) does and it has also served as an inspiration for us.

 ## Functional Data Structures